Lyravox/blog/README.md

 # Cool Blog

-A epic blog made with HTML, CSS, JavaScript, Tailwind, and Flask!
+A epic blog made with HTML, CSS, JavaScript, Tailwind, and Node!